Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-After her full memories had returned, Saki’s mind had become a mess.
-The normal Saki in this world, her possessed state as ‘Saki the Destroyer’, and her past life – they became jumbled, confusing her as to who she really was.
+After her full memories had returned, Saki’s mind became a mess.
+The normal Saki in this world, her possessed state as ‘Saki the Destroyer’, and her past life – they jumbled into a blob of confusion, making her unsure of who she really was.
 Yet, they all appeared to converge at one point – the fact that she couldn’t trust anyone.
 All along, she had been played around with.
 Everything she had done had been all for naught.

 Outcast, weirdo, psycho – that was who she was.
 Why did she think that things would be any different?
 Even in a new world, she had lived a comfortable lie in which her memories were conveniently misplaced.